DonBasu/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a repository to complete the Capstone course
+This is a repository to complete the Capstone Project